 Major Hazards Caused by a Cloudburst

-• Mudflows: A dangerous mix of water, soil, and debris flows rapidly down slopes, burying everything from agricultural fields to buildings.
+• Mudflows: A dangerous mix of water, soil, and debris flows rapidly down slopes as destructive slurry-like flows, burying everything from agricultural fields to buildings.

 • Land Caving (Subsidence): The excessive water pressure can weaken the ground, causing it to collapse suddenly.
 This can result in deep cracks, sinkholes, or collapsing hillsides.